nanaimi/nanaimi.github.io/_recipes/carbonara.md

 tags: [pasta, italian]
 ---

-Carbonara is one of Rome's most iconic pasta dishes.
-The key to perfect carbonara lies in the technique.
-Particularly in managing the heat when combining the eggs with the pasta to create a creamy sauce without scrambling the eggs.
+Carbonara is the dish with which every italian will try and pick up a girl.
+The key to perfect carbonara lies in the technique, particularly in managing the heat when combining the eggs with the pasta to create a creamy sauce without scrambling the eggs.

 ## Ingredients